Nithish-2527/smart-fire-extinguisher-iot/README.md

 - Servo motor

 ## My Role
-- Led a team for project development
+- Led the project development
 - Designed system architecture
 - Worked on sensor integration and communication

 ## Achievement
 This project was presented at VISAI 2026 and secured **2nd Prize in the Patent Category**.

+## Images
+(Add your project images here)

 ## Future Improvements
 - Mobile app integration
 - Cloud monitoring
-- Real-time alerts